If the Ukrainian-Russian war starts, don’t expect the Fed to save the market? | Anue – US Stocks

 Biden said on Thursday the risk of a Russian invasion of Ukraine was very high (Image: AFP)

-U.S. President Joe Biden said on Thursday that he sees a very high risk of a Russian invasion of Ukraine, which could happen “in the next few days,” even if Russia claims to be withdrawing its troops.
+U.S. President Joe Biden said on Thursday that he sees a very high risk of a Russian invasion of Ukraine, which might happen “in the next few days,” even if Russia claims to be withdrawing its troops.
 However, Russian Foreign Minister Sergei Lavrov said that the joint military exercises between Russia and Belarus will end as planned this Sunday (20th), and Russia will also give an answer to the US negotiations on Thursday.

 In a special report on Thursday, Mackintosh pointed out that if Ukraine and Russia do go to war, don’t expect the Fed to bail out the market this time, because deteriorating inflation, near-zero interest rates, and the experience of the 1970s have made the Fed suffer everywhere.
 Constraints, if you want to save the market, I am afraid it is not as easy as before.